hipsterjazzbo/Landlord/README.md

 Laravel Multi Tenant
 ====================

+**HI THERE**

+This package is currently in a state of flux.
+If you'd like to take it for a spin, please have a go with the refactor branch.

+Thanks!

+***

 A general purpose multi-tenancy package for Laravel 4.2+.
 Accidentally derived from the work of [@tonydew](https://github.com/tonydew), and with help from [@rizqidjamaluddin](https://github.com/rizqidjamaluddin)

 **Note:** This is an experimental package.
 We're figuring out the best way to do this, together.
 Please have a play, but don't expect it to work perfectly right now.
 Pull requests welcome :)